 Once a relationship is in place SDSs displayed for that destination jurisdiction and language will have the distributor's detail and agreed logo in each wrapper.

-Licensing fees are based on one fee for each SDS + wrapper combination.
-As such a combination reaches its final stage of validity for despatch with the goods, the fee becomes payable under the same principles outlined above regarding pro-rata payment of the USD $10 (or equivalent in the distributor's currency) up to 30 September plus one full year to the following 30 September.
+There is one fee for each SDS + wrapper combination actually used.
+The fee is calculated as outlined above regarding pro-rata payment of the USD $10 (or equivalent in the distributor's currency) up to 30 September plus one full year to the following 30 September.